cloudify-cosmo/getcloudify.org/guide/3.1/dsl-spec-relationships.md

 When declaring a relationship, the first lifecycle operation of the source node will only be executed once the entire set of lifecycle operations of the target node were executed and completed.

-So, for instance, in the previous example the preconfigure, postconfigure, establish and unlink operations for target_node will be executed BEFORE the first operation for source_node is executed.
-This removes any uncertainties about whether a node was ready to have another node connect to it due to it not being available.
+So, for instance, in the previous example, the preconfigure, postconfigure, establish and unlink operations for target_node will be executed BEFORE the first operation for source_node is executed.
+This removes any uncertainties about whether a node was ready to have another node connect to or be contained in it due to it not being available.
 Of course, it's up to the user to define what "ready" means.